PauFont3/stonefish_rl/docs/README_installation.md

 > ### Note on `cppzmq` and installation
 > `cppzmq` is a *header-only* library, only `.hpp` headers, no binaries to build.
 > On some systems, `sudo make install` may fail because it attempts to build and install bundled tests/examples.
-> If this happens, a solution that works is to run `sudo cmake --install .`, which installs only the required headers (and config files) without compiling extras, allowing you to use the library by adding `#include <zmq.hpp>`.
+> If this happens, a solution that works is to run `cmake -DCPPZMQ_BUILD_TESTS=OFF ..` and `sudo cmake --install .`, which installs only the required headers (and config files) without compiling extras, allowing you to use the library by adding `#include <zmq.hpp>`.

 ---

 ## Project Installation

-### 1. Clone and set up the environment
+### 1. Clone and set up the Python environment

 ```bash
 # 1. Clone the repository